 - Easy to use: The analog design flow is already complex; any new tool in the flow must make the engineer’s role easier, not harder.

 At Pulsic, we have been working hard to close this gap by developing an exciting new tool, Animate Preview, that tries to encompass all of these attributes, as well as integrating into the circuit engineer’s schematic environment by automatically creating a layout preview for the circuit whilst the engineer is still editing their schematic, giving them fast feedback on design decisions!
 It has allowed us to remove the previously discussed problem of generating constraints for the circuit, as Animate Preview understands analog circuit topologies and automatically generates appropriate constraints for the circuit and routing many critical structures in the layout preview, overall eliminating the layout loop between circuit engineers and layout iterations and improving productivity!

-If you’re interested in hearing a more in depth discussion about the requirements needed to close the growing analog productivity gap and how we hope to address these requirements with our new Animate Preview tool, come check out my presentation at the Si2’s OpenAccess Live Forum this friday, 23rd April 2021, 8:00-10:00am PST.
+If you’re interested in hearing a more in depth discussion about the requirements needed to close the growing analog productivity gap and how we hope to address these requirements with our new Animate Preview tool you can book a demo here.

 You can also find webinars about Animate Preview in our links page here.